temporalio/documentation/docs/cloud/tcld/user.md

 tcld user resend-invite --user-id <test-user-id>
 ```

+### `--request-id`

+The request identifier to use for the asynchronous operation.

+If not set, the server assigns an identifier.

+Alias: `-r`

 ## set-account-role

 The `tcld user set-account-role` command sets an [account-level Role](/cloud/#account-level-roles) for the specified user in Temporal Cloud.